Construction of product $*$-probability spaces via free cumulants: Introduction

-Just as classical independence translates to vanishing of mixed cumulants, there is an equivalent, and arguably simpler, definition of freeness via vanishing of mixed free cumulants (see Definition \ref{def:alg}), which are free-analogues of classical cumulants.
-Our goal in this short note is to construct the free product of NCP by solely relying on free cumulants and using the above vanishing property as the definition of freeness.
+Just as classical independence translates to the vanishing of mixed cumulants, there is an equivalent, and arguably simpler, definition of freeness via the vanishing of mixed free cumulants (see Definition~\ref{def:alg}), which are free analogues of classical cumulants.

+Our goal in this short note is to construct the free product of NCPs by relying solely on free cumulants and using the above vanishing property as the definition of freeness.
+We emphasise that our proof uses ideas from the free product construction outlined above.
+In particular, we first construct the free product of $(\A_i)_{i\in I}$ as outlined above.
+Then, instead of constructing the moment functional $\varphi$, we first develop free cumulants and arrive at the moment functional $\varphi$ on the free product space through these free cumulants.